TL;DR

 Introduction

-Lately, I was working on a new version, API Based, for my Twitter Cockpit.
-In the previous version, Highcharts was loading data from some flat csv
+Lately, I was working on a new version, API based, for my Twitter Cockpit.
+In the previous version, Highcharts was loading data from some flat csv files.

-The goal of this cockpit is to retrieve and store unlimited history of specific Twitter Accounts based on a Twitter List.
-It means that you can control it from Twitter which accounts you want to graph the follower/following history.
-When you are using Twitter Analytics, the history only compares followers (not following) to the previous 28 days period, and the graph is in fact a non-clickable thumbnail image, a very poor experience for free users.
+The goal of this cockpit is to retrieve and store unlimited history for specific Twitter accounts based on a Twitter list.
+It means that you can control from Twitter which accounts you want to graph for follower/following history.
+When you are using Twitter Analytics, the history only compares followers (not following) to the previous 28-day period, and the graph is in fact a non-clickable thumbnail image, a very poor experience for free users.

-It was for me an opportunity to work on a DynamoDB data modeling, and craft an API Gateway from scratch. 🧑🏭
+For me, it was an opportunity to work on DynamoDB data modeling, and craft an API Gateway from scratch. 🧑🏭

 Technical Stack